Arts Initiative

 Welcome to the Plas Newydd Farm Arts Initiative!

 We are so excited to invite you to the farm to share in the beauty of this place, and to make art together!
 You can read more about the who, what, where and why below, but if you know why you’re here and want to get right to it, here’s a link to the Events Calendar where you can check out our upcoming workshop schedule.
+Be sure to subscribe to the calendar while you’re there!
+We have lots of great workshops planned for our second season, with more in the works!

 Events Calendar